5 photos: Earthquakes and The Lost Coast in 1992

 Rockin’ and Rollin’

 Before I landed in San Francisco there’d been a large earthquake in northern California.
-It had been felt in San Francisco, but the epicenter was 200+ miles away, so the locals didn’t seen too concerned.
+The 7.2 temblor had been felt in San Francisco, but the epicenter was 200+ miles away, so the locals didn’t seem too concerned.

 Except it was centered right where we were headed.
 I was assured this shouldn’t be a problem.
 So we drove north.